kubeshop/tracetest/docs/docs/getting-started/detailed-installation.md

   Just learning tracing!
 Install Tracetest, OpenTelemetry Collector and the sample app.
 ```

-After choosing this option, the installer will check if your docker installation is ok on your machine and will proceed to the next step.
+After choosing this option, the installer will check if your Docker installation is ok on your machine and will proceed to the next step.

-### 3. Select plain vanilla installation or installation with sample app
+### 3. Select a default installation or an installation with sample app.

-On this step, you can choose to install only Tracetest directly or install it with a sample app.
+In this step, you can choose to install just Tracetest alone or install it with a sample app.
 By seeing the following options:

 ```text title="Expected output:"
 Do you have OpenTelemetry based tracing already set up, or would you like us to install a demo tracing environment and app? [type to search]: